meriac/openbeacon-ng/_includes/index_main.md

 - sniff & replay beacon packets from other Beacons at random transmit strength: enable privacy in a radius of 30 meters
 - our beaconing firmware is implemented on the bare SoC: no annoying SoftDevice that limits your possibilities

-To wet your appetite, please have a look into our [proximity detection firmware](https://github.com/meriac/openbeacon-ng/tree/master/firmware/nRF51/tag-proximity) for:
+To whet your appetite, please have a look into our [proximity detection firmware](https://github.com/meriac/openbeacon-ng/tree/master/firmware/nRF51/tag-proximity) for:

 - fully encrypted tag-to-tag interaction
 - AES encryption and packet signing